metta-systems/libsss/doc/spec.md

 TOTAL: 56 + X bytes
 ```

 As a final step in session negotiation channel layer sets up a decongestion strategy.
-For this the INITIATE packet contains a NEGOTIATION frame before all other frames of data, laying out options as requested by the initiator.
+For this the INITIATE packet contains a SETTINGS frame before all other frames of data, laying out options as requested by the initiator.
 A responder not willing to accept these options may RESET and CLOSE the stream. (**@todo** Make possible to progress forward by returning other options in counter-offer?
 Could be included in RESET or CLOSE frame.)

 ### 4.1 MESSAGE box format